learn-co-curriculum/express-routing/README.md

 In this lesson we learned how to start building an application with many routes.
 We say how we can capture parts of the path; the same technique that Facebook uses to create a separate url for each of their users.
 We also saw that we can create a separate router using `express.Router` which we can then mount in into our Express app.

-With this foundation we are now ready to start manipulating data in the [next lesson]( https://github.com/learn-co-curriculum/express-routing-crud
+With this routing foundation we can now build lots of useful Express apps!
-).

 ## Resources